-You could even dice them if you want.
+You can even do diced onions if you want.

-Oooh look!
-Our cider mixture is boiling!
-Now, if you or anyone you know has their sinuses stuffed up, alls ya gotta do is invite them into your kitchen and have them stir this pot 🙂 Actually, cider vinegar is an old folk remedy for many an affliction.
+Now, if you or anyone you know has their sinuses stuffed up, all ya gotta do is invite them into your kitchen and have them stir this pot!
+Actually, cider vinegar is an old folk remedy for many an affliction.

 Remove pot from heat.